What is a Security Guard: Definition, Types, Management and Improvements

 Which Types of Sites Commonly Use Security Guards in Victoria?

-In Victoria, security guard services are most commonly used at sites where either public access is high or the loss impact is serious.
+In Victoria, security guard services are most commonly used at sites where either public access is high or the impact of loss is serious.
 These are the locations where a high-visibility presence and access control reduce everyday risk and improve safety routines.

 Very common sites include: